telerik/fiddler-everywhere-docs/user-guide/main-menu.md

 ### Contact Support

-The **Contact Support** option is available only for [Fiddler Everywhere PRO]({%slug introduction%}#fiddler-everywhere-pro) verison.
+The **Contact Support** option is available only for [Fiddler Everywhere PRO]({%slug introduction%}#fiddler-everywhere-pro) version (including the Trial PRO version).
 .
-Click on the command to open the preferred email tool and post your support query to `support@getfiddler.com`.
+Click on the command to send us your support query.